j0hnc0yne/keda-demo/README.md

 microk8s kubectl apply -f k8s/app.yaml
 ```

-3. To simplify the demo, we won't bother with Ingress and just use port forwarding to the Service, you can it out at this point.
+3. To simplify the demo, we won't bother with Ingress and just use port forwarding to the Service, you can test it out at this point.
    a.
 In one terminal window, use port-forward
     ```bash
     microk8s kubectl port-forward service/keda-demo-service 8080:8080
     ```
   b.
-In another, test it out (or load in browser)
+In another terminal window, test it out (or load in browser - [http://localhost:8080/test](http://localhost:8080/test))
     ```bash
     ➜  curl http://localhost:8080/test
     🚀